livechat/livechat-public-docs/site/content/new-js-api/callbacks.md

 ## On customer status changed

-Called when your customer status has changed.
+Called once the status of your Customer has changed.
-This can be used to track if and when customers are being invited to chat, are already chatting or if they are waiting for an agent to become available in the queue.
+This can be used to track the following info:

+- If and when Customers are being invited to chat
+- If Customers are already chatting
+- If they are waiting for an agent to become available in the queue

 #### Payload